IglooVision/ofxProjectorControl/README.md

 #XML Tags

+<Settings> The root element

 <communicationMode> - Pick the type of connection RC232OverEthernet, PJLink, KramerSwitch

 <projectorBrand> - Pick the brand Optoma and Vivitek at the moment

-<default3DFormat> - Pick the default3DFormat for projector3DOn Parameters: 0:Off 1:DLP - Link 2 : IR
+<default3DFormat> - Pick the default3DFormat for projector3DOn Parameters: 3D_OFF,  DLP_LINK, IR

-<default3DMode> - Pick the default3DMode for projector3DOn Parameters: 0:Frame Sequential 1:Top/Bottom 2 : Side-By-Side 3: Frame Packing
+<default3DMode> - Pick the default3DMode for projector3DOn Parameters: FRAME_SEQUENTIAL, TOP_BOTTOM, SIDE_BY_SIDE, FRAME_PACKING

 <port> - The communication port that will be used

 <authenticationNeeded> - If authentication is needed for the PJLink is not working at the moment

 <password> - The password for PJLink authentication is not working at the moment

 <projectors> - The Projectors IPs

 <kramerIP> - The ip for communication with a Kramer switch

 <startingChannel> - Not used

 <numberOfInputs> - Not used

+#Versions

+1.1 Added static function logEverywhere to print both in a log file and in the console.
+The lof file needs to be specified in the main app using ofLogToFile.
+Changed the <default3DFormat> and <default3DMode> to use strings instead of integers as an input

 #Author